letmesleep2k/apimocker/README.md

 - Define multiple API endpoints with HTTP method, path, and response data schema
 - Generate fake JSON responses dynamically using flexible templates
 - Serve static files (images, videos, etc.) as API responses
+- Authentication support - Basic Auth and Bearer Token authentication
 - Configurable via YAML or JSON file
 - Interactive TUI showing running endpoints and allowing graceful exit
 - Simple CLI interface powered by Cobra
 - Support for query parameters to control response data (e.g. `?count=5&sort=name&order=desc`)
 - Allows logging to a file and to the console, with the ability to select the format
-- Ability to define authorisation (from the supported options: Basic and Bearer)
+- Enchanced logging with authentication details

 ---